 Perhaps it’s time to change that.

-What’s in your favorite stuffing?
 I wanted to share this Sausage and Artichoke Sourdough Stuffing that I made with Jones Dairy Farm sausage.
-Combined with tender artichokes and parmesan garlic toasted sourdough, it is savory and full of the flavors I love.
+Combined with tender artichokes and parmesan garlic toasted sourdough, it is a savory sausage stuffing full of the flavors I love.

 So this year, I like to think that the Jones family will be at our Thanksgiving table, along with all the local artisans and farmers that we have grown attached to over the years.
 They are as much a part of our Thanksgiving meal as my family gathered at the table.
 I’ll be thinking of them as I raise my glass and give thanks.

-Disclosure: This post is brought to you by Jones Dairy Farm.
+Disclosure: This post was originally brought to you by Jones Dairy Farm.
 Blog posts such as these help support the work behind the scenes at Kitchen Confidante.
 All opinions are my own.
 Thank you for your visits and making my blog a part of your day!